selimamrouni/spooky-authors-identification/README.md

 ## Final Model Evaluation

+Among all the trained pipelines, the 10 best pipelines are selected for a final test.
+We used tr1 as training dataset and took the 20% remaining from TR0 (so called ts1) as test set.

+The best pipeline has been selected which was: <b>(1/2 of the features (892), PCA, Logistic Regression)</b> which achieves a log-loss of 0.61.

 ![results](./print/results.png)

 ![confusionMatrix](./print/confusionMatrix.png)

-Among all the trained pipelines, the 10 best pipelines are selected for a final test.
-We used tr1 as training dataset and took the 20% remaining from TR0 (so called ts1) as test set.

-The best pipeline has been selected which was: (1/2 of the features (892), PCA, Logistic Regression) which achieves a log-loss of 0.61.

 This pipeline was then trained with the whole TR0 (tr1 + ts1) and used to predict the author of the TS0 dataset.